 Playland has some gentle rides as well as some scary ones that many people love.
 One of the scary rides is the Atmosfear, which takes people up to a height of 218 feet and spins them around 360 degrees at a speed of up to 70 km an hour.
 This is one ride that I definitely avoid.

 The Playland photos below were taken at a pre-season Amusement Park Science Day for students.
 The area is crowded with people and extra attractions during the fair.

 Photos of PlaylandClick thumbnail to view full-size

 A View of Vancouver From the Atmosfear Ride

-The main entrance to the fair at the PNE is located where Renfrew Street meets Hastings Street on the west side of the park, which is shown on the map below.
-Other entrances exist.
+The main entrance to the fair at the PNE is located where Renfrew Street meets Hastings Street on the west side of the park.
 A fair gate pass can be bought at any of the entrance gates.
-It's always cheaper when bought and printed from the PNE's website or when purchased from specific retailers.
+It's cheaper when bought and printed from the PNE's website or when purchased from specific retailers.
 The fair has promotion days when admission is less expensive than normal or even free.